 Scripts

-In the VIL build language a script (vilScript) is the top-level element.
+In VIL, a script (vilScript) is the top-level element.
 This element is mandatory as it identifies the production strategies to be applied to derive an instantiated product.
-The definition of a script requires a name, as a basis for referring among VIL build scripts and a parameter list specifying the expected information from the execution environment such as the actual configuration or the projects to work on.
-In order to realize the necessary capabilities required for implementing the hierarchical product line capabilities of the EASy producer tool, at least the source project to instantiate from, the target project to be instantiated and the actual variability configuration must be passed to a VIL build script.
+The definition of a script requires a name, as a basis for referring among VIL scripts and a parameter list specifying the expected information from the execution environment such as the actual configuration or the projects to work on.
+In order to realize the necessary capabilities required for implementing the hierarchical product line capabilities of the EASy producer tool, at least the source project to instantiate from, the target project to be instantiated and the actual variability configuration must be passed to a VIL script.

 Basically, VIL may refer to all visible configuration settings in a variability configuration.
 In traditional product line settings, VIL will refer to the actual values of frozen decision variables (and their underlying structure).
 In Dynamic Product Line Settings (DSPL) [10, 11], VIL will refer to all variables including unfrozen ones.
-This distinction is made by the tool support, i.e., depending on the setting, a configuration of frozen or all variables will be passed to the main VIL script.

 In order to make this integration with the variability model explicit, these decision variables may be directly referred in VIL by their qualified IVML name.
 As IVML configurations may be partial or even dynamically composed, the actual structure of a variability model is not necessarily known at the point in time when the VIL script is specified.
 Thus, the validity of qualified IVML identifiers can only be determined at execution time of the VIL script when also the actual configuration is known.
 This may complicate the development of VIL scripts as actually unknown identifiers will at least lead to a warning.
-To support the domain engineer in specifying valid build scripts, VIL provides the advice annotation specifying the name for the IVML models used in the VIL build scripts.
+To support the domain engineer in specifying valid scripts, VIL provides the advice annotation specifying the name for the IVML models used in the VIL scripts.
 Qualified names resolvable via the advice annotation do not lead to warnings in the VIL editor.
 Further, all types in IVML models (in case of overlaps in terms of their qualified names) are made available.
 On these types, each declared decision variable is available through an operation named according to the decision variable in order to ease the access.
 As an explicit version number may be stated for VIL scripts (akin to IMVL models), also advices and model imports may be version-constrained.

 Optionally, a VIL script may extend another VIL script, i.e., reusing and extending production strategies by overriding (akin to object-oriented languages).